Web-Context/webserver/README.md

 | image/png                | *.png image resource                        |
 | application/octet-stream | *.* others binary resource                  |

-## Basic Usage
+## Basic Usage Demonstration

-to start the server you can create a main function (if needed) instantiating the server with some basic parameters:
+To start the server you can create a main function (if needed) instantiating the server with some basic parameters:

 ```java
 	public static void main(String[] args) {